sladeware/bbapp/README.md

         $ python setup.py install

    All the modules will be installed automatically if required.
+The installation process with generate default config file `~/.bbconfig`.
+In case you would like to refresh it and does not want to reinstall the package, run:

+        $ python -m bb.config

 > **NOTE:** Developers may use ["development mode"](http://goo.gl/Hoawa) to skip
 > direct installation process: `$ python setup.py develop`.
 Once the work has